caroleolivier/caroleolivier.github.io/_posts/2018-01-20-constructor-functions-and-function-context-in-javascript.md

 }
 ```

-And you call it like with the `new` keyword:
+And you call it with the `new` keyword:

 ```javascript
 const person = new Person('John', 40);